JuliaLang/julia/README.windows.md

 1. `git clone https://github.com/JuliaLang/julia.git`
 2. `cd julia`
 3. `make`
-NEVER use the `-j` argument to make.
+Avoid using the `-j` argument to make.
 Windows will sometimes corrupt your build files.
 Additionally, make will probably lock up several times during the process, using 100% cpu, but not show progress.
 The only solution appears to be to kill make from the Task Manager and rerunning make.
 It should pickup where it left off.
 Expect this to take a very long time (dozens of hours is not uncommon).

 Running julia can be done in two ways:
 1. `make run-julia[-release|-debug] [DEFAULT_REPL=(basic|readline)]` (e.g. `make run-julia`)